Levert Allison “Loving On My Mind” (Tupelo Sound, 1972)

-(Click title to download)
+(Click title to listen to track)

-I hope you enjoy today’s record!
+Hope you enjoy the record!

 -George / Snack Attack